Kamala-Dadashova/Employee-retention-prediction/Readme.md

 ## Usage

-After installing the required libraries, you can run the scripts provided in this repository.
-The main scripts include:
+After installing the required libraries, you can run the script provided in this repository.
+Files included:

 - `KD_Employee retention project.ipynb`: Contains the code for data analysis, feature engineering, model construction and model evaluation.
 - `HR_data.csv`: Data